Azure/azure-sdk-for-js/sessionmanager.md

     a more clear winner.

     #2 is also the way that .NET currently handles passing in settlement methods, etc... in their `ServiceBusProcessor`.

+### Lifetime management of underlying SessionReceivers

+One idea floated was to allow users to `close()` the underlying receivers to indicate that the processing of the session was "complete" rather than reading all messages from a session.

+This pattern will not work within Service Bus as-is.
+When asking for sessions from Service Bus it will return (with equal precedence) _any_ session that still has messages in it.
+This means that a user could `close()` a session in order to stop reading from it and then, on next accept, get the _same_ session again.

+Based on this our design should encourage users to read a session to completion (relying more on max session lock time + max idle time per session).

 ### Can this interface be a Receiver<MessageT>